-The HtmlTextBox supports data-driven in-line fields, which are editable either in-place or through design time editor,
+The HtmlTextBox supports data-driven in-line fields, which are editable either in-place or through design-time editor,

 available directly in Visual Studio and the Standalone Report Designer.

 The in-place editor for the HTML text box report item (as with the TextBox item) allows you to quickly enter text

 directly into the designer where the report item is rather than having to go look for a property in the property grid.